-Cat and Dog X-Ray and Lab Diagnostics in South Loop, Chicago, IL
+Cat and Dog X-Ray, Ultrasound, and Lab Diagnostics in South Loop, Chicago, IL

-Our animal hospital is equipped with sophisticated cat and dog digital X-ray technology and laboratory machinery to help us better understand your pet’s health.
+Our animal hospital is equipped with sophisticated cat and dog digital X-ray and ultrasound technology, along with laboratory machinery to help us better understand your pet’s health.
 A physical exam limits us to what we can see on the surface.
-Lab work and X-ray imaging can be crucial to making a definitive diagnosis and providing a more informed treatment plan, because they show us what is going on below the surface.
+Lab work, X-ray and ultrasound imaging can be crucial to making a definitive diagnosis and providing a more informed treatment plan, because they show us what is going on below the surface.
 At Partners Animal Hospital South Loop, we use our diagnostic tools on a routine basis, as part of pet wellness plans, senior pet exams, and internal medicine.

 How We Use Our In-House Laboratory